rotorflight/rotorflight-lua-scripts/README.md

-# Rotorflight Lua Scripts for OpenTX
+# Rotorflight Lua Scripts for OpenTX and EdgeTX

 ## Firmware Considerations

-- Rotorflight - As a best practice, it is recommended to use the most recent stable release of Rotorflight to obtain the best possible results;
-- OpenTX - 2.3.4 or newer;
+- OpenTX 2.3.12 or EdgeTX 2.5.0 or newer on the transmitter and
+- a FrSky Smartport or F.Port receiver
-- Crossfire TX / RX - v2.11 or newer;
+- or a Crossfire v2.11 or newer receiver
-- FrSky TX / RX with support for SmartPort - While most receivers with SmartPort support work fine, it is recommended to update the receiver to the most recent firmware version to correct any known bugs in telemetry.
+- or an ELRS 2.0.1 or newer receiver.

-## Installing
+## Installation

-Download a zip file containing the latest version from the [releases page](https://github.com/rotorflight/rotorflight-lua-scripts/releases).

-Unzip the files from the link above and drag the contents of the `SCRIPTS` folder to your radios SD card.
-If you do this correctly, the `SCRIPTS` directory will merge with your existing directories, placing the scripts in their appropriate paths.
-You will know if you did this correctly if the `rf.lua` file shows up in your `/SCRIPTS/TOOLS` directory.

-### How to install
+Download the [latest release](https://github.com/rotorflight/rotorflight-lua-scripts/releases) and copy the contents of the SCRIPTS folder to your transmitter.

+### Copying the SCRIPTS folder

 Bootloader Method